 Additional insulation can be added with thick curtains and good quality shutters.
 Shutters provide a benefit in winter and summer.
 In winter they act as an additional layer of thermal insulation to keep warmth in, and in summer they reflect sunlight away from the house to help keep the home cool.
 They can help reduce heating bills in the winter and reduce the need for air conditioning in the summer.

 You can order shutters in all shapes and sizes and usually find one that will fit your window without the need to have them tailor made.
+Be sure to find and customize your perfect window treatments.
+At Definitive Shutters, they can help you from inspiration to free samples for the blinds, shades, or shutters.
+They are a Central Coast blinds and shutters company.

 A poorly insulated attic will result in a lot of heat being lost through your ceilings.
 Insulating an attic is an easy process.
 Some high quality attic insulation is relatively cheap and easy to apply.
 You just need to unroll the insulation and lay it flat across the attic floor.
 Use insulation tape to create a seamless layer.
 Top up insulation rolls are a good idea too.
+Alternatively, you may choose to get Loose Fill Insulation Installation in your attic.

 For additional insulation fix a foil top-up quilt to the rafters of your attic.
 You can do this with a staple gun.
 Not only will this reduce heat loss it will help keep the house cooler in summer.